 Each keto biscuit is 2.5g net carbs and 350 calories (but feels like a lot more!).
 They’re very hearty and filling, keeping you satiated for a while.
 They taste and look like carby comfort food — eating this almost feels like I’m cheating.

 I’m often asked about almond flour brands.
 I’ve used both Trader Joe’s and Costco’s Kirkland brand for almond flour in this recipe, and both of them have worked equally well.

-Make sure you get the right kind of almond flour.
-It should be labeled as “blanched almond flour” (don’t substitute with finely ground almonds); the “blanched” part comes from blanching almonds so that their skins peel off to reveal white insides, and the “flour” part comes from grinding almonds so fine that any more grinding and they would turn into almond butter.
-Also check their nutrition facts, as the number of carbs per serving can vary substantially between brands.
-I use Trader Joe’s almond flour, which has 2 grams of carbs per 1/4 cup serving.
-That’s also what my nutrition facts in the recipe below is based off of.
+If you buy another brand, check that it’s labeled as “blanched almond flour” (don’t substitute with finely ground almonds); the “blanched” part comes from blanching almonds so that their skins peel off to reveal white insides, and the “flour” part comes from grinding almonds so fine that any more grinding would turn it into almond butter.

 - 5 slices bacon

 - 1/2 cup heavy whipping cream